 "Talk to him?
 I thought you said you were gonna help me!"

-Oh, for the love of Christ – "RELAX – I am.
-Just do what I tell you and lemme handle this.
+Oh, for the love of Christ – "RELAX.
+I am.
+Just follow my lead and lemme handle this.
 'Kay?"

 Thank god, the girl finally stopped talking and nodded.
 So, without another word, Billy gripped her outstretched hand in his, pulled her to her feet – she was lighter than a paper bag, he noticed – and escorted her out of the shop just as DeLayla was making his way towards it.

-Immediately, the stalker's eyes fell on the two coming out of the music shop.
-In typical creepy fashion, DeLayla slowly wet his lips, and sauntered towards the girl with a smug grin stretched across his face.
-"Samantha," he drawled, "there you are, babe.
+Immediately, his eyes fell on the two coming out of the music shop.
+In typical DeLayla fashion, he slowly wet his lips, and sauntered towards the girl with a smug grin stretched across his face.
+"Samantha," he drawled, "there you are.
 I was lookin' all over town for you.
 I was hopin' I'd find you – I wanna get… 'better acquainted' with you."

 Oh, man.
 DeLayla was in full-on pervert mode.
 This was bound to be interesting.